slimcoin-project/slimcoin-project.github.io/mining-guide.md

 ### Pools

 There are currently no working pools for Slimcoin.
-However there are initiatives to create a mining pool.
+However there are initiatives to create a mining pool, and for those that want to try to set up one themselves, our [project repository](http://github.com/slimcoin-project/) provides an (experimental) port of a popular pool software.
 Stay tuned!